 Conclusion: Reconsidering the Nature of Human Evolution

 The divergence between human social structures and those of our closest primate relatives underscores a fundamental difference that mainstream evolutionary explanations often gloss over.
-This isn’t surprising—mainstream narratives, both modern and ancient, function to justify a certain social order.
+This isn’t surprising.
+Mainstream narratives, both modern and ancient, function to justify a certain social order.
 Yet, to truly understand our origins, we need to step away from these comfortable stories.
 Why did humans evolve to prioritise kin cohesion over dispersal, breaking a 50-million-year-old pattern?
 The behaviours observed in Wrangham’s chimpanzee and the symbolic importance of the Makapansgat cobble might offer valuable insights, besides the numerous indications that we have been, and continue to be, domesticated.